jdiehl/mendix-html2pdf/README.md

    Target: The class of the container that should be converted into a PDF (must be unique!)
    Filename: The filename used for the downlaoded PDF
-   Scale: scale factor for the PDF (larger is bigger)
    Orientation: Landscape or Portrait

 ## Notes